Redaktion

 Stand/Resultate

 Several stable PCMs for heat pump applications and a unique, cost-effective encapsulation material with excellent long-term stability and diffusion barrier properties were developed.
-A real scale protype with a volume of 300l filled with the developed materials, has been produced and will be tested in March 2021.
-Several pilot plant in a multi-family house will be commissioned in Summer 2021.
+A real scale protype with a volume of 300l filled with the developed materials, has been produced and fully tested in summer 2021.

 Jörg Worlitschek, Simon Maranda and Remo Waser founded the startup Cowa Thermal Solutions with the mission to boost renewables in buildings by compact thermal energy storages.
-Cowa has won the “Zentralschweizer Business Plan Contest”, the Venture Kick Final in January 2020, is supported by the Swiss Climate Foundation and has been ranked in the top 11 and top 60 startups of the ZKB Pionierpreis and the De Vigier Preis respectively.
-The startup is currently looking for funding/investors and plans to launch their first product in late 2021.
+Cowa has raised more than 1.4MCHF of non-dilutive funds, has won the Venture competition and was finalist in the De Vigier Preis and ZKP Pionierpreis in 2021.
+A seed round will be completed in early 2022 followed by a Swiss market expansion.

 Publikationen